 - If you are not present during any part of any lecture, you are responsible for getting all lecture notes, homework assignments, handouts and announcements missed.
 You should arrange to get these from your fellow classmates.
-(I will not repeat lectures, during office hours or at any other time.) - At some point(s) during each class the first two weeks, I will ask you to signal your attendance by sending me your student ID privately in Zoom's chat feature.
-To insure that your attendance is recorded properly, you must respond within less than 1 minute. - If you are absent on the first day or for more than 25% of either of the first two weeks' classes, I will drop you from the class (per state law), unless you have contacted me & made mutually agreed-upon arrangements beforehand. - The only other circumstance under which I will drop or withdraw students myself is disruptive classroom behavior (see below).
+(I will not repeat lectures, during office hours or at any other time.) - At some points during each class, I will ask you to signal your attendance by sending me your 8-digit student ID (along with a code which will be announced) privately in Zoom's chat feature.
+To insure that your attendance is recorded properly, you must respond within less than 1 minute.
+NOTE: Never send your student ID in public chat, nor make it publicly known in any forum. - If you are absent on the first day or for more than 25% of either of the first two weeks' classes, I will drop you from the class (per state law), unless you have contacted me & made mutually agreed-upon arrangements beforehand.

+• The only other circumstance under which I will drop or withdraw students myself is disruptive classroom behavior (see below).
 If you do not want to stay beyond the 8th week, you must officially withdraw from the class at Admissions and Records before the end of the 8th week.
 If you stop attending and do not officially withdraw yourself, you will receive an F for the course.